RHEcosystemAppEng/amq-cob/manualconfig/routertopology/aggregator/readme.md

 ## Prerequisites
 * 3 VMs each for Producer, Consumer and Aggregate Routers are available with RHEL8, AMQ Interconnect installed and RHEL8 subscriptions activated
-* Two Brokers are configured in a single VM or two separate VMs as appropriate with their amqp ports opened from firewall atleast in a cluster.
+* Two Brokers are configured in a single VM or two separate VMs as appropriate with their amqp ports opened from firewall atleast in a cluster mode.

 ## IPs used in this guide
 |Component|IP|